 Skin cancer is one of the most common types of cancer.
-People who have fair skin and get sunburn easily are more prone in contracting skin cancer.
+It is characterised as an abnormal skin cell growth resulting from skin damage, particularly caused by UV rays from the sun.
+Concerning this, people who have fair skin and get sunburn easily are more prone in contracting skin cancer.
 Other factors that cause skin cancer are those who have frequent industrial x-ray exposure, scarring due to burns and illness, exposure to coal tar and arsenic, and genetics.

 Basal Cell Carcinoma is a general skin cancer and occurs on the neck, hands and head in the form of red patch or as a tiny and fleshy bump.
 However, this does not mean that other parts of the body cannot get affected.
 This type of cancer is usually found in people with fair skin and do not grow rapidly.
 It takes months to years for one to grow of one-half inch in diameter.
 If this cancer is untreated, the cancer will bleed and scab over and heal and this cycle is repeated continuously.
 Damage can be caused when this cancer extend beneath the skin to the bone and nerves.

 Basal Skin Cancer makes up about sixty per cent of all skin cancers experienced by both men and women.
 Its symptoms include a flat, indurated white- or red-coloured scar, thin red plaque, skin coloured nodule with little pigmentation and small blood vessels, which frequently affected by ulcers.